-We follow the new curriculum for mathematics, incorporating number sense, geometric reasoning and multiplicative reasoning.
-In literacy, study the legend of King Arthur as part of our Anglo Saxon topic.
+We follow the national curriculum for mathematics, incorporating number sense, geometric reasoning and multiplicative reasoning.
+In literacy, we study the legend of King Arthur as part of our Kings and Kingdoms topic.
 Different Arthurian legends will inspire our story writing at the start of term and then the children learn about newspaper reports to recount the story of the Battle of Hastings.
 Following this, we look at how to write narrative poetry and information texts, using ‘Beowulf’ as a starting point for writing.

 Our teaching for the second half of this term is based around the topic of “Fairy Tales”.
 The children study different well-known fairy tales; for example children learn how to write their own fairy tales and use the Year 4 production as inspiration.
 During this second half-term, we swim, and learning striking and fielding games in PE.
 In mathematics we continue to follow the National Curriculum, covering areas such as counting, partitioning and calculating, fractions, securing number facts and understanding shape as well as consolidating, practising and extending aspects covered in previous terms.
 Finally, in ICT children use computer programming software to make computer games and in RE we learn about Christian parables.

 During the term, the whole year group prepares for their own musical production; more details about this exciting production are given at the time.